Docker

 - No: you are running on your own machine and just want the fastest dev loop.
 Use the normal install flow instead.

-- Sandboxing note: agent sandboxing uses Docker too, but it does not require the full gateway to run in Docker.
+- Sandboxing note: the default sandbox backend uses Docker when sandboxing is enabled, but sandboxing is off by default and does not require the full gateway to run in Docker.
+SSH and OpenShell sandbox backends are also available.
 See Sandboxing.

 Prerequisites